Access to services

 Please note: Students who fail to complete their health requirements will be assessed a $100 penalty.
 You should receive all required immunizations prior to arriving at Cornell.
 (The cost of getting immunizations at Cornell can run between $700 and $900.)
 Additionally, New York State requires the cancellation of the registration of any student taking six or more credits who has not presented proof of the required immunizations.

-For more information about the Health History Form, immunizations, or TB testing, contact Gannett Health Services:
+For more information about the Health History Form, immunizations, or TB testing, contact Cornell Health:

 Student Health Plan (SHP)

 Cornell requires that all students have adequate health insurance coverage.

 For access to campus health services, visiting students enrolled in on-campus winter classes may enroll in Cornell’s Student Health Plan (SHP).